You’re looking through your credit card statement when suddenly you see it: a fee you didn’t know was coming.

 Choose a card with no foreign transaction fees.
 Even if you don’t use it for everyday purchases, break it out when making purchases abroad or in a foreign currency.

 There are also quite a few business cards with no foreign transaction fees.
-Using one could make a noticeable difference in your bottom line.
+Using one could make a noticeable difference in how much a trip ultimately costs you.

 Late Payment Fees

-- Most banks charge a late payment fee when you don’t make the minimum payment by your statement’s due date.
+- Most credit card companies charge a late payment fee when you don’t make the minimum payment by your statement’s due date.

-- Some banks are willing to waive the first late fee or don’t charge late fees at all.
+- Some banks waive the first late fee or don’t charge late fees at all.

-- Luckily, a late payment fee doesn’t necessarily mean a late payment will show up on your credit reports.
+- A late payment fee doesn’t necessarily mean a late payment will show up on your credit reports.

-- If you continue to pay late, your credit card issuer may charge an additional late fee on every billing cycle when a payment is past due.
+- If you continue to make late payments, your credit card issuer may charge an additional late fee each billing cycle when a payment is past due.

 How to avoid late payment fees

-Always pay at least the minimum by your statement’s due date.
-If you accidentally pay late, call your credit card issuer and explain your mistake.
-You can ask the rep to waive the fee.
+Make the minimum payment by your statement’s due date.
+If you miss a payment, call your credit card issuer and explain your mistake.
 If you don’t normally make late payments, the issuer may credit the fee back to your account.

-To avoid paying late in the future, set up autopay and create calendar reminders to confirm those automatic payments were successful.
+To avoid making late payments, set up autopay and create calendar reminders to confirm those automatic payments were successful.

 - Legally, the fee can’t be greater than the amount by which you went over.